What you need to know about the TikTok ban in the U.S. as of January 20th, 2025:

 Here are a few key stats:

-• The juggernaut media platform has been downloaded more than three billion times worldwide
+The juggernaut media platform has been downloaded more than 3 billion times worldwide

-• TikTok saw an average watch time of 45.8 minutes per daThe second closest, YouTube, came in at 45.6 minutes per day
+TikTok saw an average watch time of 45.8 minutes per day — the second closest, YouTube, came in at 45.6 minutes per day

-So, where does this leave DMOs in affected states?
-For now, remember, the ban applies only to devices issued by the state.
+So, where does this leave DMOs in affected locations?
 Whether this means DMOs need to remove their accounts remains to be seen.
 You could continue to publish content to your TikTok account until there are clearer directives.

-Whether in an affected state or not, the bans probably mean you’re reassessing how much content you should create.
+Whether in an affected location or not, the bans probably mean you’re reassessing how much content you should create.
 If this is the case, we have some tips:

 TikTok isn’t the only place where short-form video thrives

 Video content you have already, or have in the pipeline, is still relevant to your social media strategy regardless of whether you can publish it to TikTok.
-Short-form videos can be used across multiple social channels, websites, and search results such as YouTube Shorts, Instagram Reels and Google’s Web Stories.
+Short-form videos can be used across multiple social channels, websites, and search results such as Instagram Reels, YouTube Shorts, and Google.

 Major social media platforms are embracing short-form video, as giants Google and Meta look to compete with the attention-grabbing TikTok.
 YouTube Shorts first launched in India in 2020, after the country permanently banned TikTok.
 After being rolled out globally in July 2021, Youtube Shorts now gets more than 30 billion daily views, according to data from the company.